kgbard/rsschool-cv/cv.md

 ## Profile:

-An unskilled (but hoping and trying to fix it in the nearest future) web developer.
-Strong creative and soft skills - team player, contactable, approachable and easy to get along with.
+An unskilled (but hoping and trying to fix it in the nearest future) *wannabe* web developer.
+Strong creative and soft skills - also I'm a team player - contactable, approachable and easy to get along with.

 ## Skills: